Denison Mines Corp. (DNN) Shares Down Despite Recent Market Volatility

 DNN’s Market Performance

-DNN stock saw a decrease of 12.01% in the past week, with a monthly decline of -13.49% and a quarterly a decrease of -4.39%.
-The volatility ratio for the week is 3.67%, and the volatility levels for the last 30 days are 5.21% for Denison Mines Corp.
-(DNN).
-The simple moving average for the last 20 days is 2.04% for DNN stock, with a simple moving average of -8.50% for the last 200 days.
+DNN’s stock has seen a -3.81% decrease for the week, with a -13.68% drop in the past month and a -10.62% fall in the past quarter.
+The volatility ratio for the week is 5.23%, and the volatility levels for the past 30 days are at 5.39% for Denison Mines Corp.
+The simple moving average for the last 20 days is -3.27% for DNN stock, with a simple moving average of -15.26% for the last 200 days.

-During the last 5 trading sessions, DNN rose by +12.01%, which changed the moving average for the period of 200-days by +6.86% in comparison to the 20-day moving average, which settled at $1.0587.
-In addition, Denison Mines Corp. saw -5.22% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DNN fell by -3.81%, which changed the moving average for the period of 200-days by +1.00% in comparison to the 20-day moving average, which settled at $1.0367.
+In addition, Denison Mines Corp. saw -12.17% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DNN